matt3o/AutoPET2-Submission/README.md

 ### Testing (image only)

 Use the `test.py` file for running.
-Example usage:
+Example usage on the AutoPET test mha files:

-`python test.py -i /input/images/pet/ -o /output/images/automated-petct-lesion-segmentation/  --non_interactive -a --resume_from checkpoint.pt -ta --dataset AutoPET2_Challenge --dont_check_output_dir --no_log --sw_overlap 0.75 --no_data --val_sw_batch_size 8
+`python test.py -i /input/images/pet/ -o /output/images/automated-petct-lesion-segmentation/  --non_interactive -a --resume_from checkpoint.pt -ta --dataset AutoPET2_Challenge --dont_check_output_dir --no_log --sw_overlap 0.75 --no_data --val_sw_batch_size 8`
-`

 Also check out the Docker file for testing, it it configured to run on the AutoPET2 challenge files.

 ### monailabel

-For the moment, this repo has to be installed as a dependency.
-I hope I can soon add the code to main MONAI, then this won't be necessary.
+There are multiple steps involved to get this to run.

+1) Install monailabel via `pip install monailabel`.
+3) Download the radiology sample app `monailabel apps --download --name radiology --output .` (Alternative: Download the entire monailabel repo and just launch monailabel from there)
-Do  `pip install -e .` in this repo, then copy the two files under monailabel to `MONAILABEL/sample-apps/radiology/lib` and the into the according folders.
+4) Copy the three files from the repo under `monailabel/` to `radiology/lib/` and the into the according folders `infers/`, `configs/` and `transforms/`.
+5) Download the weights from https://bwsyncandshare.kit.edu/s/Yky4x6PQbtxLj2H , rename it to `pretrained_sw_fastedit.pt` and put them into `radiology/model/`.
+This model was pretrained on tumor-only AutoPET volumes.
+6) Make sure your images follow the monailabel convention, so e.g. all Nifti files in one folder `imagesTs`.

-You can then run the model with:
+You can then run the model with (adapt the studies path where the images lie):

-`monailabel start_server --app sample-apps/radiology --studies .../imagesTs --conf models sw_interactive_segmentation
+`monailabel start_server --app radiology --studies ../imagesTs --conf models sw_fastedit`
-`

 ### Computing statistics on the monailabel results

 Use compute_metrics.py for that.
 Example usage: